ropalkar/smart-circuit-breaker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A java based implementation of a Circuit Breaker Design Pattern using Bloom Filters, as part of the research paper _Smart Circuit Breakers_.
+A java based implementation of a Circuit Breaker Design Pattern using Bloom Filters for java-grpc inter-service unary requests, as part of the research paper _Smart Circuit Breakers_.
 This implementation is particularly done -
 - only for inter service/application gRPC calls
 - only for gRPC unary calls.
 - without gRPC based deadlines.

 It primarily uses the spring boot framework, along with the [grpc-sprint-boot-starter plugin](https://github.com/yidongnan/grpc-spring-boot-starter) for configuration of gRPC clients and servers.
+It leverages the available bloom filter implementation from the [Google Guava](https://guava.dev/releases/20.0/api/docs/com/google/common/hash/BloomFilter.html) library for the Circuit Breaker design.

 Version compatibility as follows :

  - Java 17